skeeto/enchive/README.md

     $ enchive keygen --derive

 There's an optional argument to `--derive` that controls the number of key derivation iterations (e.g. `--derive=26`).
-The default is 24.
+The default is 29.
-This is a power two exponent, so every increment doubles the cost.
+This is a power two exponent, so every increment doubles the cost both in memory and computational demands.

 If you want to change your protection passphrase, use the `--edit` option with `keygen`.
 It will load the secret key as if it were going to "extract" an archive, then write it back out with the new options.
-This mode will also regenerate the public key file.
+This mode will also regenerate the public key file whether or not it exists.

 Enchive has a built-in protection key agent that keeps the protection key in memory for a configurable period of time (default: 15 minutes) after a protection passphrase has been read.
-This allows any files to be decrypted inside this window with only a single passphrase prompt.
+This allows many files to be decrypted inside a brief window with only a single passphrase prompt.
 Use the `--agent` (`-a`) global option to enable it.
 If it's enabled by default, use `--no-agent` to turn it off.

     $ enchive --agent extract file.enchive